top of page

 • Skipping utilities and permits.
 Always call 811 before you dig and secure the necessary permits and HOA approvals early to avoid mid-project delays.

 • Choosing the wrong materials for a wet climate.
-Select Oregon‑proof materials—like cedar, vinyl or Colorbond® steel—that resist rot and corrosion.
+Select Oregon-proof materials—like cedar, vinyl, chain-link, aluminum, or metal fencing—that resist rot and corrosion.

 • Rushing the concrete cure.
 Cold, wet weather can slow curing time; allow posts to set fully before attaching panels.